 CONCLUSIONS

-Based on the genotyping results, DNA extracted from , operculum punches and muscle performed similarly.
+We found that DNA extracted from fin clips, operculum punches and muscle offered similar genotyping results.
 Future Chum Salmon carcass sampling efforts should prioritize fin clips to streamline sample processing, but if fin tissue is degraded, samplers should opt for operculum punches or muscle tissue.

-Archival scale samples stored dry for seven years provided sufficient DNA (i.e. quantity and quality) to be genotyped successfully using the GT-seq method.
+Archival scale samples stored dry for seven years provided sufficient DNA (i.e., quantity and quality) to be genotyped successfully using the GT-seq method.
 However, archival scale samples produced approximately one-half the number and proportion of on-target reads compared to ethanol-stored tissues, suggesting that fewer archival scale samples can be multiplexed per library than estimated from ethanol-stored tissues.
 As a result, the cost per sample will be higher compared to ethanol-stored tissue samples.